 - Ósinn in Hötel Höfn: A surprisingly inexpensive lunch spot with lots of great options!

 Our favorite campsite was in Kirkjubæjarklaustur.
 But the campsites in Vik and Höfn were very nice and conveniently located too.
-All of the campgrounds were clean and well maintained and usually had Wifi available.
+All of the campgrounds were clean and well-maintained and usually had Wifi available.
 Camping at designated campgrounds is preferred.
-However, you are able to camp pretty much anywhere.
-Just be conscious of your actions and don’t trash the area!

-For more in-depth information about South Iceland, check out my blogs detailing our adventures:
+For more in-depth information about South Iceland, check out our blog posts detailing our adventures:

 - Searching for Soup (& Waterfalls) in South Iceland